sectrean/di-kit/README.md

 # TODO

-- [ ] Scope wrapper that will return errors until the service has finished resolving.
 - [ ] Finish support for `Future[T any]`; add `WithFuture`
 - [ ] Track child scopes to make sure all child scopes have been closed.
 Use closerMu.
 - [ ] Variadic arguments--add tests and add support if necessary.